Period matrices and homological quasi-trees on discrete Riemann surfaces: Introduction

 \end{definition}

 For brevity, a ($k$-)homological quasi-tree is simply called a ($k$-)quasi-tree for the rest of this article.
 Observe that $0$-quasi-trees correspond exactly to the spanning trees of the graph $(V,E)$.
 For a closed surface $S$ of genus $g$, the first homology group satisfies $H_1(S;\mathbb{Z}) \cong \mathbb{Z}^{2g}$.
 Therefore, it suffices to consider $k$-quasi-trees with $1 \leq k \leq 2g$.
-The condition on the number of edges guarantees that $f_*$ is injective.
-In particular, the image of any loop in a quasi-tree under $f$ is a non-contractible loop on the surface.
+By definition, every cycle in a quasi-tree $T$ is non-null-homologous in $S$ and therefore neither contractible nor separating.